Many pharmacists need to interact with parents of children living with type 1 diabetes who require support at school.

 Not only can poor diabetes management affect blood glucose levels, but it can also affect academic performance, so being able to ensure that management routines are continued at school is of utmost importance.
 As well, children with diabetes need to be protected from stigma and discrimination.
-In 2015, the Canadian Paediatric Society developed a position statement, “Managing type 1 diabetes in school: recommendations for policy and practice.”
+The Canadian Paediatric Society developed a position statement, “Managing type 1 diabetes in school: recommendations for policy and practice.”

 The main recommendations from this are:

 - Schools having one or more students with diabetes must have at least two school personnel who are trained to provide support.
 Staff members do not have to be licensed healthcare professionals to administer insulin or glucagon, or perform blood glucose monitoring.

 - Adequate personnel and resources should be available to schools managing diabetes in children.

 - Schools must provide all students with a clean, convenient and safe area for diabetes self-care as well as respect students’ personal preference for privacy.
 Young children will need support for all aspects of glucose monitoring and insulin administration.
 Older children will likely need supervision only.

 - Each student with diabetes must have an individual care plan (ICP), which should be discussed among the parents/guardians as well as teacher, principal and healthcare professionals as needed.
 An ICP is available through the Canadian Diabetes Association as well as JDRF.